- Dental crowns are tooth-shaped caps. They can be made of a variety of materials, including all-ceramic, zirconia, and porcelain-fused-to-metal.

 Porcelain Fused to Metal Crowns (PFM)

-Porcelain fused to metal (PFM) means that the crown has a metal base and a top made of porcelain.
-The porcelain top allows the shape, size, and color of the surrounding teeth to be mimicked.
+Porcelain-fused-to-metal (PFM) means the crown has a metal base and a porcelain top.
+The porcelain top mimics the shape, size, and color of the surrounding teeth.
 It may not be the most popular, but it is widely used.

-It is among the strongest and most durable and it is less costly than the all-ceramic or zirconia crown.
-But such a crown does have its drawbacks.
+It is among the strongest and most durable, and less costly than an all-ceramic or zirconia crown.
+However, such a crown has drawbacks.

 The biggest downside of PFM crowns is a gray line between the tooth and gum that is sometimes visible.
-What’s more, if you are prone to clenching, it can chip or damage the opposing teeth.
+What is more, if you are prone to clenching, it can chip or damage the opposing teeth.
 It can also cause allergic reactions.

 Shape, size, and color can be mimicked